theparanoidtimes/mailboxtaskexecutor/README.md

-# Mailbox Task Executor #
+# Tabellarium #

 Version: 0.2-SNAPSHOT.

-Mailbox Task Executor executes task against an e-mail mailbox.
+Tabellarium executes task against an e-mail mailbox.

 Current API supports three methods which are implemented for IMAP protocol in ```ImapMailboxFolderTaskExecutor```.
 This implementation is IMAP